 Neglect is the failure, whether intentional or unintentional, to provide a person with the care and services needed to ensure freedom from harm or pain; a failure to react to a potentially hazardous situation that results in resident harm or anxiety.

-Common Forms of Abuse and Neglect
+Examples of Nursing Home Abuse and Neglect

 The following are some of the most common forms of elder abuse and neglect while residing in nursing homes: